hubmapconsortium/gateway/sample-api/README.md

 ### API Endpoints

-The API endpoints are specified in a json file named `endpoints.json`.
+The API endpoints are specified in a json file named `api_endpoints.json` in the root directory of this project and it is mounted to the `hubmap-auth` container.
 Public endpoints don't require any authentication.
 However, the private endpoints will require the globus `auth_token` in the custom `MAuthorization` HTTP header.
 Certain endpoints that require certain group access will also require the globus `nexus_token`.
 The Json file looks like below for this sample API service:

 ````json
 {